See the previous 1.10 changelog.

 For the second test, we send a 1280x720p signal from a PC and make sure that it's displayed properly.
 This resolution is slightly more common, as many modern cable TV channels, especially sports channels, broadcast at this resolution.
 This time, it's not an anamorphic pixel aspect ratio, so we don't need to worry about the height and width scaling properly.
 Instead, this is a simple pass/fail like our other supported resolution tests.
 Although these tests are still important for some users, we don't expect many TVs to fail this test, and in our initial batch of 20 TVs tested, none of them failed either test.

-We are retesting popular models first.
-So far, the test results for the following models have been converted to the new testing methodology.
+We have retested popular models.
+The test results for the following models have been converted to the new testing methodology.
 However, the text might be inconsistent with the new results.